aimclub/FEDOT/docs/source/introduction/tutorial/composing_pipelines/manual_creation.rst

    # specify additional automl training parameters
    timeout, preset, metric_names, with_tuning, n_jobs, logging_level = ...

-you can look the meaning and other parameters, see :ref:`FEDOT API`
+you can look the meaning of that and other parameters, see :class:`~fedot.api.main.Fedot`

 .. code:: python